Caracalla Spa Baden-Baden

 In addition to the baths, the Caracalla Spa also has a sauna included in the entrance fee.
 It is a modern and large sauna area.
 The bathing pools are very large.
 There are nudist steam baths and steam baths for guests wearing swimwear.

-Admission prices Caracalla Therme 2019: Admission costs 15 euros for 90 minutes.
-If you want to stay for 2 hours, you pay only 1 euro more admission (16 euros), 3 hours 19 euros and a day ticket 23 euros.
-That sounds a lot at first, but the price is more than justified.
-Many a city pool with a sauna doesn’t cost much less, but doesn’t offer as much – especially no thermal water.
-For guests who visit the Caracalla Spa often, there are various discounts on the regular admission prices.
-Groups of more than 10 people also paid slightly less admission.
+Admission prices Caracalla Therme 2024: Admission costs 24 euros for 120 minutes.
+If you want to stay for 3 hours, you only pay 4 euros more admission (28 euros), a day ticket costs 36 euros.
+That sounds like a lot at first, but the price is more than justified.
+Some city pools with saunas don’t cost much less, but don’t offer as much – especially no thermal water.
+For guests who visit the Caracalla Therme often, there are various discounts on the regular admission prices.
+Groups of over 10 people also pay slightly less admission. (as of October 2023).

-Opening hours Caracalla Therme 2019: The baths have very long opening hours.
-Every day of the year except Christmas Eve and Christmas Day from 8 am to 10 pm.
-On New Year’s Eve, the thermal bath closes 2 hours earlier.
+Opening hours Caracalla Therme 2024: The spa has very long opening hours.
+Every day of the year except Christmas Eve and Boxing Day from 8 am to 10 pm.
+The thermal baths close 2 hours earlier on New Year’s Eve.

-Extras at the Caracalla Spa: For some time now, the spa has offered a wide range of wellness services (massages and much more).
-These services cost extra, of course, and can also be booked on site.
+Extras at the Caracalla Therme: For some time now, the spa has offered an extensive wellness programme (massages and much more).
+These offers naturally cost extra and can also be booked on site.

-Tip: On the first floor of the Caracalla Spa there are three large water dispensers from which hot water flows from three different thermal springs in Baden-Baden.
-You can get there without paying admission by going up the stairs to the right past the ticket office.
-There you can drink the warm mineral water free of charge (bring a cup or bottle).
+Tip: On the first floor of the Caracalla Therme, there are three large water dispensers from which hot water flows from three different thermal springs in Baden-Baden.
+You can get there without paying admission by going up the stairs on the right past the cash desk.
+You can drink the hot mineral water there free of charge (take a cup or bottle with you).
 It is important to follow the instructions, for example that you should not drink more than 1/8 litre (125 ml).

 Directly in front of the Caracalla Spa is Baden-Baden’s interesting little hospital church.
 It is the oldest church in the city (see picture below).
 It was built in the 15th century.